Out of all of the things that people struggle with in the job search, I think the cover letter takes the cake.

 - Don’t repeat your entire resume – Your reader (the recruiter in most cases) already has that information and going through it all over again in a cover letter is just a less organized way for them to learn the same exact thing

-- Don’t make it too long or dense – Just as people skim resumes in a few seconds, it’s the same thing for cover letters.
-If they have to work too hard to find your point, they’re simply not going to find your point.
+- Don’t make it too long – Just as people skim resumes in a few seconds, it’s the same thing for cover letters.
+If they have to work too hard to find your point, you can assume they’re not going to find it.
 I would say 3/4 of a page is a good rule of thumb but obviously use your discretion based on the role, industry, and your level of experience.
 In general, though, less is more.

 - Don’t send the same one for all your apps – In case this isn’t obvious, generic cover letters have a very minimal impact.
 If you’re trying to write a great cover letter, it must be customized.